 It was through writing my blog that I realised I should focus on what I’m best at, design and CSS.
 With the two I can effectively communicate my ideas.

 At one point I used to combine both my blog and portfolio together.
-As This website serves as my portfolio, I’ll use here to keep more recent projects and use behance to serve as an archive as I add more work.
+As I’m a big believer in a narrowed focus and a website that tries to succeed as both a blog and portfolio will always fall short.
+This website serves as my portfolio, I’ll use here to keep more recent projects and use behance to serve as an archive as I add more work.